Anush008/fastembed-rs/README.md

 ## 🚀 Installation

-Run the following command in your project directory:
+Run the following in your project directory:

 ```bash
 cargo add fastembed